Saha-Manav/AI-Agent/README.md

 # 🧠 AI Agent System

 An AI-driven reasoning and explanation system that provides both Python-native and n8n workflow implementations of the same intelligent agent pipeline.
-Built with FastAPI, OpenAI GPT models, and MongoDB, this system enables real-time summarization, reasoning, and Q&A validation of user reflections.
+Built with FastAPI, OpenAI and Gemini GPT models, and MongoDB, this system enables real-time summarization, reasoning, and Q&A validation of user reflections.
 Supports both REST API and CLI modes.

 ---
 ## 🔄 Two Versions Included